nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

  * _extraDataMapping_: Optionally map extra claims to _user.extraData_.
 The key in the map is the extraData property, the value the claim name (Default: null)
  * _rolesClaimName_: Defines the name of the claim (the property of the claims or userinfo object) that contains the user roles array (Default: roles)
  * _adminRoles_: A list of user roles that should get the Mashroom _Administrator_ role (Default: ["mashroom-admin"])
- * _httpRequestRejectUnauthorized_: Reject self-signed certificates when contacting the Authorization Server (Default: true)
  * _httpRequestTimeoutMs_: Request timeout when contacting the Authorization Server (Default: 3500)
- * _httpRequestRetry_: Number of retries when contacting the Authorization Server (Default: 0)

 ### Roles